| | |

 Tulip mania, part 2

 Speculation in tulip futures – where the investors would buy contracts for delivery of bulbs in the future – drove the prices up dramatically.
-In February, 1637, the mania peaked, then the bubble burst.
+In February 1637, the mania peaked, and then the bubble burst.

 It’s not entirely clear why the bubble burst.
 Wikipedia gives several possible explanations.
 The one that sounds most logical to me is that the Dutch government passed a law in late 1636 that changed the nature of the tulip futures contracts the speculators were buying.
 Instead of being obliged to pay the full price agreed, the contracts changed to become options contracts.
 That meant they could pay the full price and receive the promised bulbs or back out of the deal for a much smaller fee.